-Whether the outcome above changes if the subordinated loan is instead a hybrid financial instrument that is treated as an equity instrument by Country E (with dividends treated as exempt) but a debt instrument by New Zealand (with interest treated as deductible)?
+Does the outcome described above change if the subordinated loan is instead a hybrid financial instrument that is treated as an equity instrument by Country E (with dividends treated as exempt if derived by a company) but a debt instrument by New Zealand (with interest treated as deductible)?

 Yes.
 The D/NI result now arises for two reasons: (1) Elephant Co is a tax exempt sovereign wealth fund; and (2) Country E treats the hybrid financial instrument as an equity instrument but Kiwi Co treats it as a debt instrument.
 Whether there is a character mismatch under subsection FH 3(2) then depends on whether there would be a D/NI result if Elephant Co had the usual tax status for a person of the its class (say a company in this case).
 This will depend on how Elephant Co would be taxed if it were not specifically tax exempt.
-Suppose Elephant Co takes the form of a trust, which would be taxed on the instrument if it were treated as interest in Country E. In that case there would be a character mismatch under subsection FH 3(2).
+In this case, Elephant Co would be taxed on the payments on the instrument if it were treated as interest in Country E. In that case there would be a character mismatch under subsection FH 3(2).